banbox/bandoc/en-US/guide/live_trading.md

 banbot allows you to perform real-time simulated trading or live trading without modifying your strategies.
 This document helps you deploy a trading bot to a production environment.
+Binance's servers are located in Tokyo, Japan.
+To ensure network stability during long-term real-time operation, it is recommended that you deploy the robot on a Japanese server.

 ::: warning Risk Warning
 Banbot currently does not have a large number of live trading users.
 Although common live trading use cases have passed testing, there is still a possibility that undiscovered bugs may cause financial losses.
 Use of this software is at your own risk.
 The author and all related parties assume no responsibility for your trading results.